Mary Ann McCracken: Irish music and language enthusiast

 From 1784, the musician and collector Edward (Atty) Bunting was thirty years a member of the McCracken household.
 Mary Ann and Harry attended the Harpist Festival Bunting staged for the benefit of the Belfast Charitable Society (and arranged to coincide with the town's Bastille Day celebrations) in July 1792.
-In 1808, with her Gaeilgeoir friends, the poetess Mary Balfour and the brothers Samuel and Andrew Bryson, Mary Ann became a founding member of the Belfast Harp Society.
-For its short life-span to 1813, when a second festival was staged, Bunting was its musical director and Arthur O'Neill (under the patronage of his former pupil, Dr James MacDonnell) its resident master.
+In 1808, with her Gaeilgeoir friends, the poet Mary Balfour and the brothers Samuel and Andrew Bryson, Mary Ann became a founding member of the Belfast Harp Society.
+For its short life-span to 1813, when a second festival was staged, Bunting was its musical director and Arthur O'Neill (under the patronage of his former pupil, Dr James MacDonnell) its resident master harpist.
 McCracken acted as Bunting's unofficial secretary and contributed anonymously to the second volume of his work The Ancient Music of Ireland in 1809.

 The Belfast "renaissance of Irish music" has been seen as "the precursor by a century of the Irish Gaelic Revival".
 Advertised as an appeal to those "wishing to preserve from oblivion the few fragments which have been permitted to remain, as monuments to the refined taste and genius of their ancestors", Bunting's patriotic festival may have been more antiquarian than revivalist.
-But there was an interest in the command of the language: Irish classes were offered at the Harp Society and Mary Ann is known to have studied from Charles Vallency's Irish grammar.
+But there was an interest in the command of the language: Irish classes were offered at the Harp Society.
+Mary Ann is known to have studied from Charles Vallency's Irish grammar.